rbgvictoria/keybase_model/README.md

     than one place in a key, people would add the subordinate item(s) that would really key out in that particular spot.
 This broke KeyBase, which is why I came up with the extra lead idea, rather than trying to deal with it in the item, like I did before.

-This is more flexible, so now it is possible to add more than one subordinate item, e.g., 'Adoxaceae: Sambucus, Viburnum', as well.
+    While shortcuts can be used for this purpose, it is not their intended use and chaining shortcuts to link more items to a key will throw an error.
+Also, when a tree of keys in a project is created, a key will be placed below the first key its item keys out in, which has had people confused.

     In theory it is possible for leads to have an item and the key to continue, which is something you sometimes see in printed keys, e.g. '...**2 (sect.